 The Code of Canon Law of the Catholic Church defines only two places as being sacred: the Church Building where Jesus resides in the tabernacle and the Catholic Cemetery which is an expression of faith and extension of the parish community.

 In an effort to adhere to these fundamental beliefs of the Catholic Church, St. Bernard Church has worked diligently to maintain the dignity and beauty of its cemetery, which also serves the area Catholic Churches.

 Why own a "pre-need" plot at St. Bernard Cemetery?

 Many Catholics purchase their plot in advance for estate planning purposes and their family’s piece-of-mind.
 Today, over half the purchases of burial space made in Catholic Cemeteries are made in advance of death (pre-need).
 This shows both a sense of thoughtful planning and a sense of economic prudence.
-The decisions made now will be your own which gives you peace of mind now, and your loved ones peace of mind later.
-A pre-need burial selection may be made today calmly, responsibly, economically and prudently with a low down payment and interest-free monthly payments.
+The decisions made now will be your own which gives you peace of mind now, and your loved one's peace of mind later.
+A pre-need burial selection may be made today calmly, responsibly, economically, and prudently with a low down payment and interest-free monthly payments.

 We have just completed a major project digitizing and updating St. Bernard Cemetery maps and files to assist families in locating plots, easily view available plots, and conduct genealogy research.
-Our staff is here to assist you locate a suitable plot at a convenient time.
-Please call the office for an appointment at 860-875-0753 X 105, email@example.com.
+Our staff is here to assist you to locate a suitable plot at a convenient time.
+Please call the office for an appointment at 860-875-0753 X 105, firstname.lastname@example.org.